-One more company, that operates in the healthcare industry, wanted to inject the voice of customer into its daily operations.
-They implemented collection of customer feedback and filtered the feedback by doctor.
+One more company, that operates in the healthcare industry, wanted to inject the Voice of Customer into its daily operations.
+They implemented a collection of customer feedback and filtered the feedback by a doctor’s name.

 Later the company encouraged the best-performing doctors to share their practices and trained the worst-performing doctors.
-They organized trainings together and even invited some customers to the trainings.
-That all influenced not only the customer experience, but also branding and as a result the revenues.
+They organized training together and even invited some customers.
+That all influenced not only the customer experience but also branding and as a result the revenues.

 Customer feedback in shaping communication styles

-The problem was gone and the feedback about their customer service noticeably improved afterwords.
+The problem was gone and the feedback about their customer service noticeably improved afterward.